serpent1neX/ARMA-REMASTERED/README.md

 # ARMA-REMASTERED
 Heavily modified arma 3 client to give it the feels of a modern shooter

-# V024(Jan1 2024):
+# V024(Dec25 2023):

+Figured out that i want a holiday and gotta focus on my exam so i rushed the update.
+Everything should work fine by now.
+Performance boost(10%)
-Rappelling rework  -Done
+Rappelling rework
-New nades mechanics  -Testing
+New nades mechanics
-Slight AI REWORK   -Testing
+Slight AI REWORK
-VAULTING  -Done
+VAULTING